AMBIVERTM/Projecet-Road_Accidents_Prediction_-using_Time_Series_Forecasting-Farhan-Umudee---Basree-Waedaoh/README.md

 CONCLUSION

   Car accidents account for approximately 3% of global GDP and are also the leading cause of death among children and young adults.
 And accidents tend to repeat in the same spot, often twice.
-So we've created an accident forecasting program that can predict car crashes and identify high-risk areas to deal with them. from the developed high-resolution risk map It is based on data from past car crashes, road maps, satellite images and GPS tracking.
+So we've created an accident forecasting program that can predict car crashes and identify high-risk areas to deal with them. from the developed high-resolution risk map It is based on data from past car crashes, road maps, satellite images ,graph images and GPS tracking.